-ANZAC Day occurs on 25 April every year.
-On this day we honour all the men and women who have participated in wars, conflicts and peacekeeping operations around the world, including the ANZACs (Australian and New Zealand Army Corps) who fought at Gallipoli in Turkey during World War I. Incredibly, more than 100 years have passed since Australia’s involvement in the First World War.
+Anzac Day occurs on 25 April every year.
+On this day we remember and honour all Australians who have served in wars, conflicts and peacekeeping operations around the world, including the ANZACs (Australian and New Zealand Army Corps) who fought at Gallipoli in Turkey during World War I. Incredibly, more than 100 years have passed since Australia’s involvement in the First World War.

 World War I

 World War I was a defining period in Australian history.
 Taking place only 13 years after the federation of Australia, it was one of the first major international conflicts in which our young nation had been involved.